kasenetz/hbcd-docs/docs/data_access/datadictionary.md

 The **Manage Selections and Downloads** page allows users to manage their selection of variables and download a data dictionary containing just these variables.
 (This application does not allow to download the data itself.
 Users with a valid data use certificate can download the data through Lasso).

+Note that warning labels are included next to relevant Variables and Tables; these link directly to Responsible Use & Expert Review warnings provided in the release notes - see [here](../measures/index.md#responsible-use-expert-review-warnings) for details.

 <p style="text-align: center;">
   <a class="button-link" href="https://nbdc-hbcd-beta.lassoinformatics.com">Go to NBDC Lasso Portal &nbsp; ↗️</a>
 </p>